moby/moby/docs/understanding-docker.md

 image.
 Docker containers can be run, started, stopped, moved, and deleted.
 Each container is an isolated and secure application platform.
 Docker containers are the **run** component of Docker.

-## So how does Docker work?
-So far, we've learned that:

-1. You can build Docker images that hold your applications.
-2. You can create Docker containers from those Docker images to run your applications.
-3. You can share those Docker images via
-   [Docker Hub](https://hub.docker.com) or your own registry.

-Let's look at how these elements combine together to make Docker work.

 ### How does a Docker image work?
 We've already seen that Docker images are read-only templates from which Docker